oss-for-surgtech/workshop-hamlyn2023/README.md

 Remember that this is a community we build together 💪.

+## White Paper
+The aim of the white paper, in a short-term goal, is to encourage people in the workshop to collaboratively contribute and edit the project to create a comprehensive and valuable resource that benefits the entire community.
+Looking ahead, the long-term goal is to identify an appropriate venue where the white paper can be refined and prepared for submission.
+By taking this approach, If you have any thoughts, suggestions, or questions regarding this process, please do not hesitate to share them.
+Code, data and other resources to reproduce this work are available at https://github.com/oss-for-surgtech/white-paper.

 ## Clone repository
 * Generate your SSH keys as suggested [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 * Clone the repository by typing (or copying) the following line in a terminal at your selected path in your machine: